nithinpp69/LoginPackLib/README.md

                 .build();
   ```

-  If Login success dialogue required :
+  For Login (With dialog popup for success or failure) :

   ```
   .isDialogue(true),.failureLayout(),.successLayout() need to be added only when dialog popup is required after login else exclude this as in the above case